 My Experience with Skin Cancer:

 Since I really want to stress how important it is to take care of your skin and use sunscreen, I'll to link to a photo of myself after I'd just had a big chunk of skin cancer removed from my nose.
-It's somewhat graphic, so I'm not going to post it here for our younger readers to stumble across accidentally.
+It's somewhat graphic, so I'm not going to post it here for younger readers to stumble across accidentally.
 Visit this link and type in the password “skincancer” to see the image.
 (It's not terrible, but you can see stitches and the extent of the cut.)

 If my picture and story don't scare you away from tanning beds and the sun, then you might want to check out the article These Selfies Are A Serious Skin Care Wakeup Call on Refinery 29.
 (It's also somewhat graphic.)
 And for the teens reading this post, check out Teen Tanners: The New Faces of Melanoma.

 The skin cancer was on the right side of my nose, so it's the left side as you're viewing this picture.
-There's a bit of scarring, but my dermatologist and plastic surgeon did a great job of removing the cancer without disfiguring my nose too noticeably — especially considering how deeply they had to cut into my skin.
+There's a bit of scarring, but my dermatologist and the plastic surgeon he recommended did a great job of removing the cancer without disfiguring my nose too noticeably — especially considering how deeply they had to cut into my skin.